rschristopher/ischristtrue.com/src/ancient-views/index.md

 ### Ancient "gods"

-As our modern worldview continues its nihilistic program, we see the resurgence of ancient idols, symbols of ancient "gods".
+As our modern worldview continues its nihilistic path, we see the resurgence of ancient idols, symbols of ancient "gods".
 These are the ancient powers and principalities making themselves manifest.

 Let's explore some examples.